carlos-gg/digitalgarden/content/AI/Computer Vision/Image-to-image translation.md

 ---
 title: "Image-to-image translation"
-disableToc: false
 ---

+> The task of Image-to-image translation is to learn the mapping from a given image (X) to a specific target image (Y), e.g., mapping grayscale images to RGB images

 ## Resources
-- The task of Image-to-image translation is to learn the mapping from a given image (X) to a specific target image (Y), e.g., mapping grayscale images to RGB images.
 - Learning the mapping from one visual representation to another requires an understanding of underlying features that are shared between these representations, such features are either domain-independent or domain-specific.
 - https://paperswithcode.com/task/image-to-image-translation
 - https://github.com/weihaox/awesome-image-translation